 - Way to go, you survived your first year of medical school!
 Keep up the hard work, this year you will be ready to take your first step exam.

-The ceremony marks the transition from the traditional classroom-learning environment for the first two years of medical school into the clinical setting
+The ceremony marks the transition from the traditional classroom-learning environment into the clinical setting

 - Finally, you get to see patients and put all that hard work to use.